Frequently Asked Questions

 Most importantly, standing bilge water will reduce your enjoyment of the boat.

-All the problems caused by standing bilge water will be halted in their tracks.
+All of the problems caused by standing bilge water will be halted in their tracks.
 Our customers notice the following types of changes:

 • The “mature vessel smell” dissipates,

-• No more cleaning chemicals are needed,
+• No more harsh cleaning chemicals are needed,

-• Humidity goes down,
+• On-board humidity goes down,

 • Maintenance costs are reduced.